West Midlands Metro: T-69

 The T-69s were built in Italy by AnsaldoBreda (now Hitachi Rail Italy), and were used only on the Midland Metro (as it was called then).

-After withdrawal, all sixteen were transferred to the tram test centre at Long Marston.
-Most of the trams were sold for scrap, but four of them still remain at Long Marston.
+After withdrawal, all 16 were transferred to the tram test centre at Long Marston.

 Infrastructure

 Track

-Line 1 is a standard gauge double-track tramway.
+The West Midlands Metro is a standard-gauge double-track tramway.
 Trams are driven manually under a mix of line-of-sight and signals.
 Turnback crossovers along the line, including in the street section, have point indicators.

 On the trackbed section Birmingham to Priestfield, signals are at Black Lake level crossing, Wednesbury Parkway, and Metro Centre.
 The street section has signals at every set of traffic lights, tied into the road signals to allow tram priority.

 Tram stop design

-The tram stops are unstaffed raised platforms with two open-fronted cantilever shelters equipped with seats, a 'live' digital display of services, closed circuit television, and an intercom linked to Metro Centre.
+The tram stops are unstaffed raised platforms with two open-fronted cantilever shelters equipped with seats, a 'live' digital display of services, closed-circuit television, and an intercom linked to Metro Centre.

 Power supply

 Some of the line is electrified at 750 V DC using overhead lines, and that system was renewed in 2010/11, requiring short-term closures.
-Newer trams have batteries, and charge at specially adapted tram stops, eliminating the need for visible power infrastructure.
+The current trams have batteries, and charge at specially adapted tram stops, eliminating the need for visible power infrastructure within certain city sections.